Interested in Commissioning an Art Quilt?

 I price my work using a formula that factors in the dimensions of the work, the costliness of the materials to be used, and the labor-intensity of the techniques and processes that will be employed in creating the work.

-In addition, once a design has been agreed upon, I will require a materials fee before production begins.
+Once a design has been agreed upon, I will require a deposit/materials fee before production begins.
 Should a client refuse the finished artwork, the materials fee is retained to cover the cost of materials and time spent creating the artwork.

 I hope we can work together to create something beautiful for your home or office.